-A different idea is to book a multi stop flight.
-Means you just add another flight to your existing route.
-For example you fly from Amsterdam to Bali, from Bali back to Amsterdam and then add another flight to Berlin.
+Another idea is to book a multi stop flight, which means you just add another flight to your existing route.
+For example you fly from Amsterdam to Bali, from Bali back to Amsterdam and then you add another flight to Berlin.
 Sometimes this turns out to be cheaper than without the additional flight to Berlin.

-And the best is: if you’re only carrying hand luggage you don’t even need to board this flight and could just stay in Amsterdam.
-If you have checked in luggage this is not possible since it will be delivered to your final destination Berlin.
+And the best is: if you’re only carrying hand luggage you don’t even need to board this flight and just stay in Amsterdam instead.
+If you have checked in luggage this is not possible as it will be delivered to your final destination Berlin.

 This may sound weird but you can really save money with this!

-The deal is, you have to be really quick and flexible since most of these error fares are only valid for specific dates and routes.
-If you’re flexible though these flights can be very interesting for you and bring you one step closer to your next adventure – for less money!
+The deal is, you have to be really quick and flexible as most of these error fares are only valid for specific dates and routes.
+If you’re flexible though these flights can be very interesting for you and bring you one step closer to your next adventure – for very little money!

 7. Have a look at bargain websites

-There are also super cheap offers from airlines itself indeed.
-You can find them on their websites or travel bargain websites like Tripdoo, Urlaubspiraten etc. They clearly show you the latest offers of airlines so you don’t have to comb through all the websites yourself.
+Sometimes you also come across super cheap offers from airlines themselves.
+You can find these deals on their websites or travel bargain websites like Tripdoo, Urlaubspiraten etc. They clearly show you all the latest airline offers so you don’t have to comb through all the websites yourself.

-It happened that you could book 10 flights within South East Asia for only 103 €, flights from Germany to Indonesia for 420 € there and back and many other choices.
+In the past you could for example book 10 flights within South East Asia for only 103 €, flights from Germany to Indonesia and back for 420 € and many other choices.
 Checking out these websites really pays off!

 8. Register for newsletters

 To make it even easier register for the newsletter of these websites.
-This way you receive the latest offers directly per mail as one of the first and don’t need to get active.
+This way you receive the latest offers directly per e-mail as one of the first and don’t need to get active.